dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1423: Successful individuals create societal value and engagement.
+### T1423: Entrepreneurs and business leaders contribute meaningfully to society.

 |Support|
 |---|